Lexington-class battlecruiser: Pacific developments

 There was also the political climate to consider—and the weather was not good for battlecruisers.
 Just as it was thought that Congress would not approve any battlecruisers without reducing the number of battleships, the Navy decided that battleships, such as the new "super-dreadnought" Nevada class whose construction had just begun, were more important since Congress—in the Navy's eyes—was not approving enough battleships.
 In 1903 the General Board assumed that the U.S. would build two battleships per year, but Congress "balked", approving just one ship in 1904 (fiscal year 1905), two ships in 1905 (FY 1906), one ship in both 1906 and 1907 (FY 1907–1908), and one ship in both 1912 and 1913 (FY 1913–1914).
 The approval of two New York-class ships in 1910 (FY 1911) instead of just one was apparently "something of a personal triumph for Secretary of the Navy von Lengerke Meyer."

-Five years later—with the First World War raging in Europe—the political climate had changed.
+Five years later—with World War I raging in Europe—the political climate had changed.
 A tentative five-year program put together in October and supported by President Woodrow Wilson called for ten battleships, six battlecruisers and ten destroyers to be completed by 1922.
 This was submitted to Congress in December 1915.
 On 2 June 1916, the House of Representatives passed the bill in a modified form, replacing five of the battleships with battlecruisers.
 On 29 August 1916, the Senate also passed an altered bill, keeping the original number of ships but stipulating that the program be completed in three years (FY 1917–19).
 The first four ships were paid for in FY 1917, the fifth in FY 1918, and the last in FY 1919.

 The Lexingtons, along with the Omaha and Wickes classes, were intended to be part of a 35-knot (40 mph) scouting force that would support a large battle fleet, but the battlecruisers' keel laying was delayed; capital ship construction had been suspended in favor of needed merchant ships and anti-submarine warfare destroyers.